schuylermartin45/printer_scripts/README.md

 Here is a list of dependencies that these scripts use.
 I would also recommend setting up ssh keys with the Octoprint server for easy-of-use.
 - `rsync`
+- `udisksctl`
+  - If available, the SD card will be automatically unmounted.

 ### Compatibility Note
 This was tested on a Ubuntu 20.04 LTS system.
 MacOS likely has different